Carmenloww/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:

-    - Math and reading scores by grade
+    - Math and reading scores by grade:

 By replacing the ninth-grade math and reading scores with "nan", this means their score is 0 and the 9th Grade failed.
 The Student count got redeuced from 1635 to 1174.

-    - Scores by school spending
+   - Scores by school spending:

 The spending range per student for Thomas High School was $630-644.
 After the clean up, the results stayed the same.